PamanGie/audio_to_text_transcription/README.md

 pip install transformers torchaudio pydub tqdm

-# Audio-to-Text Transcription with Wav2Vec 2.0

-This project provides an automatic transcription pipeline for converting audio files to text using **Wav2Vec 2.0**, a state-of-the-art model for speech recognition developed by Facebook AI.
-The audio files are processed from a directory, and the transcriptions are stored in a CSV file.

 ## How to Run

 1. Clone the repository and navigate to the project directory: